The Philosophical Ledger / AI / Banking / Agents / Institutions

 About

-I am a reader, thinker, builder, father, and lifelong learner.
-I am drawn to AI, philosophy, physics, business, leadership, and systems thinking because each of them asks a version of the same question: how do complex things become understandable enough to improve?
+I'm drawn to AI, philosophy, physics, and systems thinking because each asks one question: how do complex things become understandable enough to improve?
+Beyond the work, I'm a father and a permanent student.